 12 Reasons a Judge Will Change Custody In Texas

 Going through a custody battle can be tough.
 You might wonder why a judge would change who takes care of your child.
-This article explains the top 12 reasons this can happen in Texas.
+This article explains the top 12 reasons this can happen in Texas, even if you have been in a long-term child custody arrangement.
 Why is this important?
-Here is the list: 1.
-Relocation Relocation is the first big reason for … [Read more...]
+Here is the list: … [Read more...]

 How to Prove Alcoholism in Divorce